Why TikTok's security risks keep raising fears

 WHAT ARE THE CONCERNS ABOUT TIKTOK?

-Both the FBI and the Federal Communications Commission have warned that ByteDance could share TikTok user data — such as browsing history, location and biometric identifiers — with China’s authoritarian government.
+Both the FBI and officials at the Federal Communications Commission have warned that ByteDance could share TikTok user data — such as browsing history, location and biometric identifiers — with China’s authoritarian government.

-A law implemented by China in 2017 requires companies to give the government any personal data relevant to the country’s national security.
-There’s no evidence that TikTok has turned over such data, but fears abound due to the vast amount of user data it, like other social media companies, collects.
+Officials fear that TikTok, which like many other social media platforms collects vast amounts of data on its users, would be forced to give it to Beijing under a 2017 law that compels companies to turn over any personal data relevant to China’s national security.

 HOW IS THE U.S. RESPONDING?

-Kirby also could not confirm that the administration sent TikTok a letter warning that the U.S. government may ban the application if its Chinese owners don’t sell its stake but added, “we have legitimate national security concerns with respect to data integrity that we need to observe.”

-In 2020, then-President Donald Trump and his administration sought to force ByteDance to sell off its U.S. assets and ban TikTok from app stores.
-Courts blocked the effort, and President Joe Biden rescinded Trump’s orders but ordered an in-depth study of the issue.
-A planned sale of TikTok’s U.S. assets was also shelved as the Biden administration negotiated a deal with TikTok that would address some of the national security concerns.
+The Committee on Foreign Investment in the U.S. — known as CFIUS and part of the Treasury Department — is carrying out a review, and has reportedly threatened a U.S. ban on the app unless its Chinese owners divest their stake.
+China’s Foreign Ministry in turn accused the United States itself of spreading disinformation about TikTok’s potential security risks.

+White House officials have said there are “legitimate national security concerns with respect to data integrity.”

-In Congress, U.S. Sens.
-Richard Blumenthal and Jerry Moran, a Democrat and a Republican, wrote a letter in February to Treasury Secretary Janet Yellen urging the Committee on Foreign Investment panel, which she chairs, to “swiftly conclude its investigation and impose strict structural restrictions” between TikTok’s American operations and ByteDance, including potentially separating the companies.
+Some U.S. senators urged CFIUS last year to quickly wrap up its investigation and “impose strict structural restrictions” between TikTok’s American operations and ByteDance, including potentially separating the companies.

 HOW HAS TIKTOK ALREADY BEEN RESTRICTED?

-On Thursday, British authorities said they are banning TikTok on government-issued phones on security grounds, following similar moves by the European Union’s executive branch, which temporarily banned TikTok from employee phones.
-Denmark and Canada have also announced efforts to block it on government-issued phones.
+Authorities in North America, Europe and Asia-Pacific have banned the TikTok app, mostly on government-issued phones or devices used for official business, citing cybersecurity concerns.
+Last week Britain imposed a government phone ban while New Zealand restricted lawmakers and other workers in its Parliament from having it on their phones.

+The European Union’s three main institutions, the executive Commission, Parliament and Council, have ordered staffers to remove it from their work phones.
+So has Denmark’s defense ministry.
+The Canadian government said its ban includes blocking civil servants from downloading the app in the future.
+Norway and Netherlands warned this week against installing TikTok on government devices.

-Last month, the White House said it would give U.S. federal agencies 30 days to delete TikTok from all government-issued mobile devices.
+The White House ordered U.S. federal agencies to delete TikTok from all government-issued mobile devices.
 Congress, the U.S. armed forces and more than half of U.S. states had already banned the app.

 WHAT DOES TIKTOK SAY?